What Is the Difference Between LLC and Inc?: Everything to Know

 - Formation.
 One or more owners (called members) form an LLC.
 They file articles of corporation with the state.
 The articles of corporation document forms the LLC.
 Although the operating agreement is not required, it is highly recommended to create one.
 The operating agreement outlines the management, the ownership, the role that the members play, and other essential business functions.
 On the other hand, a corporate formation is more structured.
 Along with filing organizational papers with the state, a corporation must designate shareholders, create a board of directors to oversee business management, and have at least one formal meeting each year.

 - Ownership.
 Each member in an LLC owns a certain percentage of the business known as "membership interest."
 An LLC can distribute membership however it wants; however, it is hard to transfer member interest.
 Corporate entities issue shares to their shareholders.
 Shareholders can easily transfer their shares.

 - Taxation.
 LLCs have a different tax treatment than a corporation.
 Single member LLCs are taxed like a sole proprietorship while multi-member LLCs get the same taxation treatment as a partnership.
 On the other hand, a shareholder is subject to double taxation — on an individual level (payroll tax) and corporate level (dividend distribution).

 LLCs and corporations are structures that exist for distinct reasons.
 Knowing your needs (for instance, whether you need outside investors or a flexible management structure) will help you form the structure that fits your business requirements.

 If you need help with selecting between an LLC or an Inc. business structure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.